 Actively Engaged People Remember More

-Note that all of these are Open-Ended Questions.
-I try to avoid closed-ended questions that can be answered with a “yes” or “no.” The goal is to get the audience sharing their goals, concerns, and issues that they want to be addressed.
 Just as important, once you get started, a great way to keep your audience engaged is by interacting with them directly and meaningfully.
 This does not mean giving them a pop quiz about what you just showed.
 Instead, try your best to interact with a more meaningful business, or even personal, level.
+Examples might be:

 - “Bob, how much time do you see this saving your team this year?”